Term of the Moment

 Facebook Became Meta

 In late 2021, Facebook changed to Meta Platforms, Inc. to provide a more comprehensive name that covers all its widely used products (see Facebook Messenger, WhatsApp Messenger and Instagram).
 The company is also expanding its virtual reality platforms (see Meta Quest and metaverse).
-See Facebook Workplace, Facebook Live, Facebook Platform, Open Graph, Facebook Gaming, Facebook Graph Search, Facebook M, Facebook Ad Library, social networking service and social advertising.
+See Facebook Workplace, Facebook Live, Facebook Platform, Open Graph, Facebook Gaming, Facebook Graph Search, Facebook M, Facebook Ad Library, social media and social advertising.

 Beyond Personal